shankar4/Functional-Genomics/README.md

 5. use 'file <full file name>' to find out what type of file a document is.

 6. For R and RStudio installation, I used this: https://www.r-bloggers.com/how-to-install-r-on-linux-ubuntu-16-04-xenial-xerus/ .
+I used biostar's doctor.py script to verify that I had all the tools, inclusive of R, for bioinformatics, as per biostar.
+Note: The author of doctor.py recommends a local version of entrez-direct.